anuoluwatuyi/Obsidian-Cheat-Sheet/README.md

 # 🔮 Obsidian cheat sheet and shortcut keys
-*This repository contains some basic markdown syntax and keyboard shortcuts for mac and windows you need to get started to make notes in [obsidian](https://obsidian.md/).
-If something's missing, add yours by raising an issue here :)*
+*This repository contains some basic markdown syntax and keyboard shortcuts for mac and windows you need to get started to make notes in [obsidian](https://obsidian.md/).*

 ### Quick Tips
 - To Search for a specific command: Use Ctrl + P (Cmd + P on Mac).